RobotTraders/backtesting/README.md

 # backtesting

-Optimise your trading strategies for SAFER and more PROFITABLE results with the RSI | Tutorial
+Optimise your trading strategies for SAFER and more PROFITABLE results with the RSI
 -------------
 Code: optimisation_with_rsi.ipynb